-If there’s already an Albedo texture applied to your material, you can just click “Use Albedo“.
+When using a Bump map, if there’s already an Albedo texture applied to your material, you can just click “Use Albedo“.
 Enscape will then assign the color texture to the bump value.
 This offers a uniquely streamlined way to set up existing projects for Enscape: If you want to apply a bump effect to, e.g. an existing wood material, simply select the material in SketchUp using the tool.
 Click “Use Albedo” in the Bump area (and, if desired, in the Reflections area as well), select the right intensity with the “Amount” slider – Done!

 This area is all about the microscopic roughness of your material, determining how much of the environment you’ll see reflected in its surface.

 Sphere with checker texture applied as a Roughness Map

 The Grass type material, as seen in the material editor, looks almost the same as the Generic type.
 While it’s lacking the Transparency part, it instead features a Grass Settings area.
 Apart from the Albedo area, which you can use to color your grass (also using a texture), the Height– and Reflections parts are only useful if you plan to toggle the Grass Rendering setting on and off (this can be found in theEnscape General Settings -> Performance -> Grass/Carpet Rendering option).